VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 -Speed Joker and Disturbed Joker

--Grey Joker not activating discard until 5 cards are selected

--Find out how to count unique cards for Cousins CLub
+-Find out how to count unique cards for Cousins Club

 -I'm so Happy/I'm so Sad and Odious Joker joker transformation